danzanellovossos/ergon-framework/README.md

 - **[Connector Module](docs/modules/3.connector.md)** — Building integration boundaries
 - **[Service Module](docs/modules/4.service.md)** — Protocol engineering and reliability
 - **[Telemetry Module](docs/modules/5.telemetry.md)** — Configuring logs, metrics, and traces

 ---

+## Documentation & Website

+- `docs/` contains the canonical framework documentation (Markdown).
+- `website/` contains generated HTML files derived from `docs/`.
+- Website files are committed to the repository and **must not be edited manually**.
+- All changes must be made in `docs/`, then regenerated.

+---